 The ICS structure can expand or contract to meet the needs of the incident.
-Emergency response teams are activated depending on the scope and complexity of the incident, corporate incident classification, regulatory level of emergency, and anticipated resource needs.
-The scale and complexity of the emergency can vary from requiring one person (the IC) or the entire Incident Management Team (IMT), including both the Field Incident Management Team (FIMT) and the Corporate Incident Support Team (CIST) to resolve the incident.
+Emergency response teams are activated depending on the scope and complexity of the incident, Corporate Incident Classification, Regulatory Level of Emergency, and anticipated resource needs.
+The scale and complexity of the emergency can vary from requiring one person (the IC) to the entire Incident Management Team (IMT).
 Regardless of the size, the IC is responsible for the overall management and response of the emergency.

-See the following pages for expanded ICS organizations at Pembina.
+See the following page for an example of an ICS organization at Pembina.

-CORPORATE EMERGENCY MANAGEMENT PLAN (CANADA) Version Date: January 2021 Version: 3.0
+CORPORATE EMERGENCY RESPONSE PLAN (CANADA) Version Date: January 2023 Version: 5.0